oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud400.md

 ## Requirements for this lab

-A deployed process 'Quote to Order'
+Your custom deployed process 'Quote to Order'

 #